-The proposed community projects must be in line with the relevant national sectorial development agenda and progressively align to County Integrated Development Plans (CIDP).
-Therefore, the relevant technical department/ institution/agency must endorse the Application Form ensuring that the proposed project is in line with the sector priorities as guided by county and national policies.
+The proposed community projects must be in line with the relevant sectorial development agenda and progressively align to County Integrated Development Plans (CIDP).
+Therefore, the relevant technical department/ institution/agency must endorse the Application Form of the proposed project as a means to confirm it's technically feasible and in line with the sector priorities.

-The proposed project should not presently be funded by any other major development programme.
+The proposed project should not presently be funded by any other development programme.
 Stalled/incomplete projects and which meet the eligibility criteria qualify for support.